 The famous zebra crossing or crosswalk featured on The Beatles Abbey Road album/LP/CD cover is a popular place for a photo for any Beatles fan.

-Most people manage to find it, but the opening of a new station on the Docklands Light Railway (DLR) called ‘Abbey Road’ has confused some visitors.
-A local newsagent reports that around 10 people a day ask him where to find the crossing.
+Most people manage to find it, but a station on the Docklands Light Railway (DLR) called ‘Abbey Road’ confuses some visitors.
+A local newsagent reports around 10 people a day ask him where to find the crossing.

 There are at least eleven other Abbey Roads in London.
 The Beatles’ Abbey Road is in the NW8 postcode area.

 The full postcode of Abbey Road Studios is NW8 9AY.

 Directions to Abbey Road

 - Take the tube to St John’s Wood underground station (Jubilee Line, zone 2)

 - Cross over Finchley Rd, the main road